Workersâ Compensation for Eye Injuries

 - Janitors

-Contact our Workersâ Compensation Attorneys After Your Eye Injury
+Contact our North Carolina Workers’ Compensation Attorneys After Your Eye Injury

 Being hurt on the job is a tough situation, and some eye injuries can be truly life-altering.
-With so much at stake, it’s important that you consult with a workersâ comp lawyer to know that you are getting the benefits to which you may be entitled, especially if your injury has long term effects.
-At the Law Offices of James Scott Farrin, we understand how to apply the law to workers’ compensation cases, and we fight to try and help our clients receive the maximum benefits they may be entitled to.
+With so much at stake, it’s important that you consult with an experienced workers’ compensation lawyer to know that you are getting the benefits to which you may be entitled, especially if your injury has long-term effects.

-Several of the skilled attorneys on our workersâ compensation team:
+Several of the skilled attorneys on our workers’ compensation team:

-- Are Board Certified Specialists in Workersâ Compensation law by the North Carolina State Bar
+- Are Board Certified Specialists in Workers’ Compensation law by the North Carolina State Bar

 - Are members of the North Carolina Advocates for Justice, an advocacy organization that helps attorneys give back